Skip to main contentSkip to navigation

 Consumer NVMe SSDs in the M.2 slots lack power-loss protection capacitors.
 Under sustained write load, the controller can panic, overheat, or exceed its write endurance.
 When the cache drive disappears, uncommitted Btrfs metadata and dirty file blocks are lost.
 The HDDs hold a filesystem with missing tree nodes.
 DSM cannot mount it; Volume Crashed appears immediately.

-Competitors do not mention this failure mode because they treat NAS recovery as generic hard drive repair.
-The NVMe cache layer is invisible to their standard workflow.
+The NVMe cache layer is easy to overlook when NAS recovery is treated as generic hard drive repair.
 We image the failed M.2 SSD with PC-3000 SSD, upload controller microcode to SRAM to bypass corrupted firmware, and extract the dirty cache extents for offline merge.

 SMR Drive Timeout During Rebuild